Innovation and added value for European Healthcare

 Alojz Peterle MEP (EPP, Slovenia).

-Next steps for CAM - challenges and opportunites
+Next steps for CAM - challenges and opportunities

 Monika Kosinska, Secretary General, European Public Health Alliance.